uwePhillPhelps/IAP-2024/README.md

 IAP (Introductory Audio Programming) is a programming course designed to teach you the basics of computer programming, using the C++ language to build a range of musical applications.

-# Workshop materials

-Please follow the link for ➡️ [Workshop materials for October 28th 2024](Tutorials/Workshop%202.md) ⬅️

 ## Tutorials

 ### Part I